 After Intel, AMD is the biggest maker of PC chips on Intel’s x86 technology.
 A partial defection by AMD to ARM adds to backers of that technology.
-Qualcomm Inc. (QCOM) and Nvidia are already using tablet processors to try to break into the personal-computer market, bolstered by an update of Microsoft Corp.’s Windows operating system that is compatible with ARM designs for the first time.
+Qualcomm Inc. (QCOM:US) and Nvidia are already using tablet processors to try to break into the personal-computer market, bolstered by an update of Microsoft Corp.’s Windows operating system that is compatible with ARM designs for the first time.
 That version went on sale last week.

 AMD is the worst performer on the Philadelphia Semiconductor Index (SOX) this year, with a decline of 62 percent.
 That compares with a drop of 9.5 percent for Intel so far in 2012.

 To contact the reporter on this story: Ian King in San Francisco at firstname.lastname@example.org

 To contact the editor responsible for this story: Tom Giles at email@example.com